Now an award-winning survivor’s guide to recognizing, surviving, and healing from covert narcissistic abuse.

-If you’ve ever felt invisible, blamed, dismissed, or emotionally abandoned by someone who was supposed to love you most—you are not alone.
-And you are not the problem.
+If you’ve ever felt invisible, blamed, dismissed, or emotionally abandoned by someone who was supposed to love you most—this book is for you.

-In My Mother Was an Asshole, Tammy S. Drost exposes the hidden wounds of covert narcissistic abuse with raw honesty and hard-won wisdom.
-Part memoir, part guide, this book validates your experience, names the tactics, and offers practical tools for healing.
+Tammy S. Drost exposes the hidden wounds of covert abuse with raw honesty and hard-won wisdom.
+Part memoir, part guide, it validates your experience, names the tactics, and offers practical tools for healing.

 You’ll learn how to: